About unique identifiers

 Disadvantages of a unique identifier for an organisation

-- Content associated with the domain's identifier cannot be accessed by users under an organisation with its own identifier unless the service provider is able to associate multiple identifiers with an institutional or enterprise subscription.
+- Content associated with the domain's identifier cannot be accessed by users under an organisation with its own identifier unless the service provider is able to associate multiple identifiers with a subscription.

 - The costs for several small subscriptions to the same resource can add up to be more than one large subscription

-If in any doubt, talk it over with your account manager or the service desk.
+If in any doubt, talk it over with your account manager or your support provider.